nuplex/five-day-weather/README.md

 scalability of organization in mind.

 ## Known Bugs
-- The regular expressions governing the location input likely does not cover all input scenarios.
+- The regular expression governing the location input likely does not cover all input scenarios.

 ## Suspected Bugs